jostylr/role-dnd-hybrid/src/data.md

   success, remove opposing subtraction.
 Massive success.
 If SP reaches 0, then all rolls get disadvantage.
 * Advantage is a +4, disadvantage is a -4.
+* Initiative is 1d10 + Dex + any bonus from initiative feature.
+* Constitution.
+Should impact LP and SP somehow.
+Maybe +1 per 10LP, +1 per 5SP?

 Integrate: moving results in -1 per step for any rolls that turn. moving away from an enemy allows them to use their attack action before you move.
 The move